IoT

 Tip

 LocalStack lazy-loads services by default.
 The MQTT broker may not be automatically available on a fresh launch of LocalStack.
-You should make aDescribeEndpoint
+You can make aDescribeEndpoint

-call to ensure the broker is running and identify the port.This endpoint can then be used with any MQTT client to publish and subscribe to topics.
+call to start the broker and identify the port.This endpoint can then be used with any MQTT client to publish and subscribe to topics.
 In this example, we will use the Hive MQTT CLI.

 Run the following command to subscribe to an MQTT topic.